ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank Carl Wallace and Carsten Bormann for their reviews and suggestions.
+The authors would like to thank
+Carl Wallace,
+Carsten Bormann,
+Dionna Glaze,
+Laurence Lundblade,
+Russ Housley,
+and
+Tom Jones
+for their reviews and suggestions.

 The definition of a CMW collection has been modelled on a proposal originally made by Simon Frost for an EAT-based Evidence collection type.
 The CMW collection intentionally attains binary compatibility with Simon's design and aims at superseding it by also generalizing on the allowed Evidence formats.

 [^note]: Note: